top of page

 Typically sessions are scheduled on a weekly or biweekly basis.
 Consistency and regularity in attendance can contribute to better progress and outcomes.
 The duration of therapy can vary depending on individual needs and goals.
 It can range from a few sessions to several months or even longer.
 This is something that can be discussed and decided upon collaboratively.

-• Can you assure me that what I share with you will remain confidential?
+• Will what I share in sessions remain confidential?

 Rest assured, your trust and confidentiality are of the utmost importance to me, and I am committed to creating a safe and secure space for our therapeutic work together.
 As a therapist, I am legally and ethically bound to keep everything you share with me confidential.
 Your privacy is paramount, and I will not disclose any information without your explicit consent unless certain exceptions arise where I am legally or ethically obligated to breach confidentiality.
 These exceptions typically include: 1.
 Harm to self or others: If a client expresses intent to harm themselves or others, the therapist may need to take action to prevent harm, which could involve disclosing information to appropriate authorities or individuals involved in the client's care.
 2. Child or elder abuse: Therapists are mandated reporters, meaning they are required by law to report any suspected abuse or neglect of children, elders, or vulnerable individuals to the relevant authorities.
 3. Court orders: In some cases, a court may subpoena a therapist's records or require the therapist to testify in court.
 While therapists strive to maintain confidentiality, they may be legally obligated to comply with such orders.
 4. Supervision and consultation: Therapists may discuss cases with supervisors or colleagues for professional consultation and development purposes.
 However, client identities are typically kept confidential during these discussions.